wintexpro/doton-bridge/docs/chains/ton.md

 # TON Implementation Specification

 Ton implementation of bridge should consist of some set of contracts: Bridge, BridgeVoteController, Proposal, Handler.
+As a source chain of transfer flow, ton implementation has Sender and Receiver contracts.

 ## Transfer Flow
+1. Some users calls `sendData` function of `Sender` contract.
+2. `Sender` contract calls `Receiver` by given address.
+3. `Receiver` increment nonce by given chainId and emits `DataReceived` event
+4. Relayers parse the `DataReceived` event and retrieve the associated record from the handler to construct a message.

 ### As Source Chain